Aashish-Reddy-07/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Aashish Reddy says that this community is pretty amazing.
-- Kunal made this change